Rowing in Lake Yojoa, Honduras

 Honduras has …

-What notable lake is located Honduras?
+What notable lake is located in Honduras?

 The largest natural lake in Honduras is called Yojoa.
 This water mirror may not be well known outside the country but locals adore this oasis.
 The lake can be accessed by the highway that connects the two largest cities: San Pedro Sula and Tegucigalpa.
-A lot of people (truck drivers included) stop by to appreciate the views and enjoy the fresh fried fish served in many establishments near the shore.

 Lake Yojoa

-The kidney shaped lake is located between two national parks (Santa Barbara National Park and Cerro Azul Meambar National Park).
+The kidney-shaped lake is located between two national parks (Santa Barbara National Park and Cerro Azul Meambar National Park).
 It lies in a depression formed by volcanoes.
 Therefore, you have the sensation of being in a cradle formed by mountains when boating or rowing around the lake.

 My husband (who has lived in Honduras) told me wonders about the lake.
-My two day excursion with local company Jungle Xpedition included a morning of rowing in the lake.
+My two-day excursion with local company Jungle Xpedition included a morning of rowing in the lake.
 Ok, I admit I don’t have any rowing experience but I was excited about the opportunity.

 Another View of Lake Yojoa

 We walked to a canal located between the small town of Pena Blanca and the lake.
-In there, we found the small wooden boats.
+In there, we found small wooden boats.
 The six of us divided in two boats.

 The canal